 On the other hand, outdoors on a really bright sunny day, you’ll want to keep your ISO number low, which will make your camera LESS sensitive to the light.

 ISO is written as a number from 100 to 6400 (or higher on some models) sometimes with “ISO” written in front of it.

 Shutter Speed simply refers to the speed in which the shutter of your camera opens and closes.(Think of these as curtains over your aperture/hole) If the shutter opens and closes slowly, it lets lots of light into the camera.
 If the shutter opens and closes again very fast, less light is able to get in.

 But Shutter Speed also affects how our images look, as it controls how motion is captured.
 Use too slow a shutter speed and you’ll get motion blur (where you’re image looks soft and out of focus) whereas a nice high shutter speed will “freeze” the motion.

 I’ve created an comprehensive 8 page Aperture Priority Cheat Sheet, which along with a few others things, has suggested numbers on all THREE elements of exposure for you - so Aperture, Shutter Speed and ISO!
-You’ll need it to get the most out of this blog post, so before you go any further, grab it by clicking on the image below, then come back here to learn how to shoot in Aperture Priority Mode.
+You’ll need it to get the most out of this blog post, so before you go any further, go grab it here, then come back here to learn how to shoot in Aperture Priority Mode.

 How to Shoot In Aperture Priority Mode